elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 ::::

-In that case any `datetime` object passed in (or parsed from elasticsearch) will be treated as if it were in `UTC` timezone.
+In that case any `datetime` object passed in (or parsed from Elasticsearch) will be treated as if it were in `UTC` timezone.

 #### Custom field names

 By default, the `Document` and `AsyncDocument` classes use the names given to the field attributes as the field names in the Elasticsearch index.
-There cases, however, where it is necessary for the names of a field in Python and Elasticsearch to be different.
+But sometimes it is necessary for the names of a field in Python and Elasticsearch to be different, such as when the Elasticsearch name is not a valid Python identifier.

+The following example shows how to define the Elasticsearch field `@timestamp`, used with data streams:

 :::{tab-item} Standard Python
 :sync: sync